 ICOM/COMP 5015.
-ARTIFICIAL

-INTELLIGENCE.
+ARTIFICIAL INTELLIGENCE.
 Three credit hours.
 Three hours of conference per week.
-Prerequisite: ICOM 4035.
+Prerequisite: ICOM 4035 or authorization of the Director of the Department.

 An introduction to the field of artificial intelligence: Lisp language, search techniques, games, vision, representation of knowledge, inference and process of proving theorems, natural language understanding.